State University of New York at Plattsburgh logo

 1955

-The new main building was named Hawkins Hall in honor of former principal George K. Hawkins.
+The new building was officially named Hawkins Hall in honor of George K. Hawkins.

 1982